-Switching from manual to automated may sound easy, but if the department team members don’t have the required technical knowledge the process can be slowed down radically.
+Switching from manual to automated may sound easy, but if the department team members don’t have the required technical knowledge, the process can be slowed down radically.
 What was supposed to be the solution to avoiding labeling errors, becomes the cause of it.

-Reports are also crucial at the point in which the master job has been sent to the printer or the printing supplier.
+Reports are also crucial at the point at which the master job has been sent to the printer or the printing supplier.
 They enable final verification to ensure that error-free labels are being sent to the printer.

 As already mentioned, rules and regulations covering packaging quality control in the pharma industry are very strict.
-This is obviously because patient safety is at stake, along with the brand compliance to fulfill the demands of the regulations.
+This is obviously because patient safety is at stake, along with brand compliance to fulfill the demands of the regulations.

 Companies often use different tools for packaging artwork production and quality control.
 All parts of the artwork must be inspected.
 These include parts such as; text, labels, design, braille content (required on pharmaceutical packaging), and barcodes.

 Often, many companies inspect some or most of the parts manually.
-This practice has shown itself as ineffective, inefficient and risky.
+This practice has shown itself as ineffective, inefficient, and risky.
 It may take hours to verify some of the parts of the packaging labels and the job often goes through many team members.
-This kind of inspection set-up opens the door to the occurrence of labeling errors.
+This kind of inspection setup opens the door to the occurrence of labeling errors.

-This includes inspection of text, spelling, artwork graphics, braille text, barcode, pre-print and print.
+This includes inspection of text, spelling, artwork graphics, braille text, barcode, pre-print, and print.

 A good packaging quality control software platform should adhere to the rules and regulations of the pharma quality control standards.
 It should be able to read and inspect various formats and compare different formats to each other.

-Finally, an automation platform for packaging quality control should guarantee a maximum return on investment, maximum time efficiency and maximum risk reduction in terms of eliminating labeling errors.
+Finally, an automation platform for packaging quality control should guarantee a maximum return on investment, maximum time efficiency, and maximum risk reduction in terms of eliminating labeling errors.

 GlobalVision is the leading developer of quality control technologies for retail and pharmaceutical packaged goods.
 Learn how GlobalVision has provided new business opportunities across all industries with an extra layer of security.